mikegcoleman/workshop/readme.md

     * Clones the application GitHub repo and installs all the dependencies using the Node Package Manager (`npm`)
     * Creates a configuration file that sets the application port (`80`) and the connection string for the database running on the loca lhost (`mongodb://tasks:tasks@localhost:27017/?authMechanism=SCRAM-SHA-1&authSource=tasks`)

 5) Once the instance shows a state of running in the Lightsail console, go ahead and SSH into it either using the built in SSH client or using your own (username: `bitnami`).
-If you're unfamiliar with SSH please see this tutorial.
+If you`re unfamiliar with SSH please see this tutorial.

-    ***Note**: Even though the instance shows a state of running, it may still be executing our startup script, and you won't be able to connect.
+    ***Note**: Even though the instance shows a state of running, it may still be executing our startup script, and you won`t be able to connect.
 If this is the case, give it a couple of minutes and try again.*

 ### 1.2 - Configure the Mongo database

-In this section we're goin to configure the Mongo database for our application.
-Specifically we're going to add a username and password  (`tasks` for both) to our Mongo database (also called `tasks`).
-We'll do all this using the Mongo client from the Lightsail command line.
+In this section we`re goin to configure the Mongo database for our application.
+Specifically we`re going to add a username and password  (`tasks` for both) to our Mongo database (also called `tasks`).
+We`ll do all this using the Mongo client from the Lightsail command line.

 ***Note**: The following steps are performed from the Lightsail instance command line*

 1) First log into the mongo client using the following command

     ***Note**: Each Bitnami-based Lightsail instance stores the application password in a file called `bitnami_application_password`.
-Below we're redirecting that file into the Mongo client command line.*
+Below we`re redirecting that file into the Mongo client command line.*

         mongo admin --username root -p $(cat ./bitnami_application_password)